We are excited for your upcoming trip to Oatland Island Wildlife Center. Here are a few tips to make the most of your visit.

 What items are prohibited at Oatland Island?

-Prohibited items include alcohol, balloons, skateboards, roller skates, bikes, trikes, Segways, firearms, weapons and knives.
+Prohibited items include alcohol, balloons, drones, skateboards, roller skates, bikes, trikes, Segways, firearms, weapons, knives, fireworks, sparklers and pets.
 Smoking, electronic cigarettes and bare feet are also prohibited.
 Fishing poles/fishing are not allowed on wildlife centers grounds.

 Do you have Wi-Fi available?

-We do have Wi-Fi available for guests to use in the Welcome Center.
+We do have Wi-Fi available for guests to use in the Tony Cope Education and Visitors Center.